jootten/A2C_Lunar_Lander/report.md

 2. Theoretical Background
 3. Project development log
 4. The model and the experiment
+ 4.1 Original approach with MLP policy network
- 4.1 An alternative actor: Recurrent policy network
+ 4.2 An alternative actor: Recurrent policy network
 5. How to run training and testing
 6. Results
  6.1 MLP